 An irrigation project has also been started at the centre’s one acre farm which has boosted the centre’s supply of food.
 They now have surplus beans, onions, spinach and maize and the centre can sustain itself with the food it produces, providing a healthy diet to the boys attending.
-The centre is even hoping to start selling the water to the surrounding community, benefiting their area and generating a sustainable income to further support the boys.

 Daniel and Emmanuel can now go to school and concentrate on their education, in the knowledge that after school they will not be forced to walk for miles to look for water in the dangerous conditions that they used to face.